De novo assembly using Trinity

 Butterfly then processes the individual graphs in parallel, tracing the paths that reads and pairs of reads take within the graph, ultimately reporting full-length transcripts for alternatively spliced isoforms, and teasing apart transcripts that corresponds to paralogous genes.

-The Trinity developers have provided training materials, and the raw data and the software required are built into a VirtualBox image (Trinity2015.ova).
+The Trinity developers have provided , and the raw data and the software required are built into a VirtualBox image (Trinity2015.ova).
 I have saved a copy on ALPS1.
 The RNA-Seq data are 76 bp strand-specific Illumina RNA-Seq paired-end reads derived from Schizosaccharomyces pombe (fission yeast) grown under 4 conditions:

 logarithmic growth (Sp_log)